-Sub-tasks reduce original task allocation.
-Imagine a situation where you have a 5 hour allocation for the main task.
-You create the first sub-task on one of your colleagues and allocate 2 hours for it.
-In the main task there will be only 3 hours of allocation remaining.
-And so it continues for other sub-tasks.
+Sub-tasks reduce original Task allocation.
+Imagine a situation where you have 5 hours allocation for the main Task.
+You create the first Sub-task on one of your colleagues and allocate 2 hours for it.
+In the main Task there will be only 3 hours of allocation remaining.
+And so, it continues for other Sub-tasks.

 [Sub-tasks are switched off in the default.
 Contact our Support if you want to activate this functionality.]